 I am concerned whenever any of us devalue the cooperative model we felt led of the Lord to establish decades ago.
 I believe this has a ripple effect through almost every area of Baptist life -- including baptisms, missions enterprises, Cooperative Program giving, and more.
-Whenever we minimize our denominational partnerships, sadly, every measurement we use to gauge our progress in fulfilling the Great Commission will trend downward.
+Whenever we minimize our denominational partnerships, sadly, every measurement we use to gauge our progress in ward.